 The Valencian Community is formed by 3 provinces: Valencia, Castellon, and Alicante.
 Each of the following could be a day trip fit.

 Moreover, the Province of Teruel is relatively close (1.30h – 2h).
 Visit the city of Teruel or one of its most beautiful villages – Albarracin.
 I honestly, wouldn’t mind the drive here myself as I always enjoy visiting Teruel and plan to take my kids to visit Dinopolis Theme Park in Teruel soon (I´ve only visited it myself a while ago, but it´s definitely going to be even more enjoyable and educational visit for them).

 Let´s not forget Madrid.
 With Ave, a high-speed train reaching 310 km/h, it only takes 1h52min to get to Spain´s imperial capital.
 It´s a pricy option though.
-A return ticket might cost you around 100 euro, or 60 euro if you book in advance.
+A return ticket might cost you around 100 euros, or 60 euros if you book in advance.
 Ok, a day trip is not enough to explore Madrid.
 But let´s say you´re a huge Real Madrid fan and your dates overlap with a game.
 Or you´re into Musicals, Theatres, and Concerts and there´s some unique performance going on in Madrid.
 Or Thyssen-Bornemisza Museum hosts an exclusive exhibition you´re dying to visit.
 If you don´t mind spending more, why not?!